vmware-archive/gemfire-dynamic-security/README.md

 privileges  and passwords to be modified at runtime.
 All security administration tasks can be accomplished with gfsh.
 There is no need for a separate security admin. tool and security changes take effect immediately without the need to restart cluster members.
-All administration tasks are supported through Functions that are provided
+User administration  tasks are supported through a set of Functions that are installed by the SecurityManager.

 # Setup #